Australian football at the 1956 Summer Olympics: VFA footballers

 Of the Association representatives, Keith Woolnough, who had experienced a decade-long career with Northcote up to the end of 1956, capped off his career with a surprise victory in the 1958 J. J. Liston Trophy before immediately retiring from the Dragons after 185 senior games.
 Box Hill's Dave Plunkett was named at centre half-forward in the club's "Greatest Ever Team", announced in 2000, after a career spanning 115 games and 91 goals.

 TV broadcasting of football

-Foreshadowing a move to commercialise and promote the sport, Alf Potter and Gordon Bennett of HSV-7 commissioned a 'trial run' of filming the demonstration match for television purposes.
+Foreshadowing a move to commercialise and promote the sport, Alf Potter and Gordon Bennett of HSV commissioned a 'trial run' of filming the demonstration match for television purposes.
 While it wasn't broadcast on free-to-air TV, remnants of the video remain and can be viewed on the AOC's website.
-The low-angle action shots and fast jump cuts proved appealing and by the 1957 season, the three major television networks at the time – HSV-7, GTV-9 and ABV-2 – were all broadcasting the final quarter of a live VFL match into viewers' homes each week, the first time that Australian football would be shown on free-to-air television.
+The low-angle action shots and fast jump cuts proved appealing and by the 1957 season, the three television stations at the time – HSV, GTV and ABV – were all broadcasting the final quarter of a live VFL match into viewers' homes each week, the first time that Australian football would be shown on free-to-air television.